 Salaries.
 Executive salaries are likely to remain fixed for the first few years of operation.

 Property taxes.
 If you own any property associated with your business, don’t forget to factor in these annual taxes.

 Depreciation of assets.
 The depreciation of an asset, from a vehicle to a building, is also considered a fixed cost.

 Insurance.
 Regular insurance payments are unlikely to fluctuate significantly from month to month, so put them in the fixed cost category.

-Step 2: Track the Price of Your Services and Products
+Step 2: Track the Price of Your Services

 Step 3: Identify Variable Costs